flodlan/Lab-Wiki/documents/sci-communic/peer-review-guidelines.md

 # Peer Review Guidelines
 This page outlines the most important points to focus on when peer reviewing another lab member's work.
 This is only a rough guideline as the specific structure of the paper will highly depend on the requirements of the journal and the topic of your fellow researcher.

-**Important to keep in mind** is that the goal of the internal peer review process is to assist your lab member in improving their paper, rather than judging or criticizng their work.
+**Important to keep in mind** is that the goal of the internal peer review process is to assist your lab member in improving their paper, rather than judging or criticizing their work.

 ## Questions Linked to Specific Sections of the Paper
 ### Abstract